 2. Custodian Controlled Self-Directed SEP IRA

-IRA Financial Trust Company offers Self-Directed SEP IRA investors full IRA custodial services for traditional and alternative asset investments, such as real estate.
+IRA Financial Trust Company offers Self-Directed SEP IRA investors full IRA custodial services.
+This is for both traditional and alternative asset investments.
 All IRA funds will be held with Northern Trust, an FDIC insured global banking leader for over 125 years, before the client directs the funds for investment.

 3. “Checkbook Control” Self-Directed SEP IRA LLC

-IRA Financial Trust is proud to offer Checkbook IRA custodial services along with its full service IRA administration services, all for one low price without any transaction or asset valuation fees.
+IRA Financial Trust is proud to offer Checkbook IRA custodial services along with its full service IRA administration services.
+This is all for one low price with no transaction or asset valuation fees.
 IRA Trust Company is one of the few full-service IRA custodians who specialize in establishing Checkbook Control IRA LLC accounts.